bob体育平台官网

 The Master's programme deepens students' knowledge and skills, qualifying them for a higher qualification for independent and competent professional practice.

-25 Years of Conservation and Restauration
+25 Years of Conservation and Restoration

 Cover der Jubil?umsbroschüre des Studiengangs Konservierung und Restaurierung

-In 2020, the degree programme Conservation and Restauration celebrated its 25th anniversary.
+In 2020, the degree programme Conservation and Restoration celebrated its 25th anniversary.
 To mark this occasion, a brochure was produced that tells the story of the degree programme, presents the fields of study in detail and gives you insights into the everyday life of the degree programme and the teaching formats.

 Download brochure